-(1) On February 22, 2012, our board of directors authorized the purchase of up to ten million shares of our common stock.
-This authorization does not expire.
+(1) On May 25, 2011, we announced that our board of directors authorized the purchase of up to 7.5 million shares of our common stock.
+On February 22, 2012, our board of directors authorized the purchase of up to 10.0 million additional shares of our common stock.
+These authorizations do not expire.